 The fifth century was one of the greatest periods in world history.
-The Greeks, or at least the Athenians, invented or improved and changed so many aspects of the way the world thought.
-History, philosophy were changed, the theatre was invented, sculpture and painting, particularly painting on vases changed enormously.
+The Greeks, or at least the Athenians, invented and improved many aspects of the way the world thought.

 As far as politics is concerned, the story of the 5th century is chaotic.
 It is the story of how Athens built up an empire, almost like the British Empire in a fit of absent mindedness, and then lost it, with the century ending with the disastrous Peloponnesian War between Athens and Sparta which Athens eventually lost leaving Sparta triumphant.
 We should perhaps look into it a little more carefully.

 The story begins in 479 BC with the Battle of Plataea in which the Greeks finally defeat the Persians: the combined Spartan/Athenian alliance was triumphant.
-However the islands in the Aegean and the Greek cities in Ionia on the coast of what is today Turkey, remained under Persian control and needed to be liberated.
+However the islands in the Aegean and the Greek cities in Ionia remained under Persian rule and needed to be liberated.
 The Greeks led by the Athenians got together and formed a new league known as the Delian League, with its treasury on the sacred island of Delos in the centre of the Aegean.
-More than 150 cities signed and all agreed to contribute either ships or money to the common good.
+More than 150 cities joined and agreed to contribute either ships or money to the common good.
 It was very successful and the islands and many of the towns on the Ionian coast were liberated.
 However many of the city states found it inconvenient to contribute ships and so instead they commuted their ships into money payment, and soon the fleet became almost entirely Athenian.
 The money piled up in the treasury and in 454 BC the treasury was transferred to Athens.
 The Athenian tribute lists carved onto stone have survived, so the payment can be followed in the greatest detail.
 The Athenian Empire was established.

 The lavish expenditure caused resentment among the allies: this was not what they paid their tribute for.
 Tensions grew up, and eventually in 432 BC the Peloponnesian war broke out between Athens and Sparta which was to result thirty years later in the defeat of Athens and the victory of Sparta.
 The tactics at the start were simple: the Spartans, thanks to all their training, were supreme on land.
 The Athenians however were supreme at sea thanks it is said to their democracy.
 The boats were the triremes rowed by three banks of oars, tough hard work ideal for the lower classes of Athenian democracy.
 Thus every year the Spartans invaded Attica, the land of Athens.
 The farmers abandoned their land and retreated into the city which thanks to the long walls could be supplied with food imported from the fertile agricultural lands on the other side of the Aegean.
 The Spartans only stayed three weeks – they had to get back to their harvest, but in those three weeks they destroyed the Athenian harvests and played havoc with their economy.